Astro for Fast Website Development

 [00:02:35]

 So I wanna include a count, that's gonna be a number.
-And the question mark makes it optional so that we don't want to have to send through account.
+And the question mark makes it optional so that we don't want to have to send through a count.
 And then we want to decide whether or not we're gonna show the Add to Cart button.
 Now, because of the way that this is built, where the cart lives on the shop page, we're not gonna have the ability to add to cart from the homepage.

 [00:02:56]